Vienna

 Arrival

 First things first!
 Navigating the airport through customs to baggage claim is easy.
 While you're waiting for your luggage, you can join your fellow passengers in activating your eSIM, if you're using one for your phone.
-I will meet you at the airport with your tickets for the City Airport Train.
-Trains come along twice per hour (at :08 and :38), so we’ll check the time to see how quickly we need/want to hurry down.
-Then, in under 20 minutes, we’ll be arriving at Wien Mitte station.
+I will meet you at the airport with your tickets for the train into the city.
+Trains come along twice per hour (at :19 and :49), so we’ll check the time to see how quickly we need/want to hurry down.
+Then, in about 20 minutes, we’ll be arriving at Wien Mitte station.

 From here, we'll take an introductory walk around Vienna's Innere Stadt, probably starting with coffee and a breakfast snack!
 Our walk will take us past some of the interesting points of the centre that don't necessarily need to be visited.